 World Elder Abuse Awareness Day (WEAAD)

 Each year, the Delaware Department of Justice’s Senior Protection Initiative recognizes World Elder Abuse Awareness Day on June 15 with events in all three counties.
-Based on the theme of the year, the events were designed to highlight the resources available to elder abuse victims and their families.
-Those who planned to attend were encouraged to wear purple, the official color for elder abuse awareness.
+The events were designed to highlight the resources available to elder abuse victims and their families.
+Those who plan to attend are encouraged to wear purple, the official color for elder abuse awareness.

 View the Facebook photo album from WEAAD 2017 HERE.

 Changes are coming to your Medicare card.
 By April 2019, your card will be replaced with one that no longer shows your Social Security number.
 Instead, your card will have a new Medicare Beneficiary Identifier (MBI) that will be used for billing and for checking your eligibility and claim status.
 And it will all happen automatically – you won’t have to pay anyone or give anyone information, no matter what someone might tell you.

 View the new Medicare Cards page on DSAAPD’s website HERE

 Click on the infographic below for a larger version!

 The Delaware Senior Medicare Patrol Program, housed in the Delaware Department of Health and Social Services (DHSS) Division of Services for Aging and Adults with Physical Disabilities (DSAAPD) provides public information to encourage Medicare beneficiaries to carefully read their Medicare summary notices and ask questions if they do not think the information is correct.
 The program also trains volunteers to help Medicare beneficiaries get the information they need when they suspect fraud, waste, or abuse of the Medicare program.

 For an informational card, available in English and Spanish, click HERE.